-I wasn’t diagnosed with ADHD until I was 28 years old.
+I’ve had ADHD problems since I was a kid, but wasn’t diagnosed until I was 28 years old.
 Off and on throughout the years, I’d had passing thoughts and a few people ask if I had ADHD but ultimately I really had no clue.

 Looking back though, I realize that these things [could or should have] alerted me.
 But in true ADHD fashion, I didn’t notice them at the time.